AIRLINES AND AIRPORTS

 Can you provide a sign-language fluent staff?

-A. Yes.
+A. Yes on some tours.
 Ask for this on your application.

 English is not my first language.
 Do you have staff that can speak Spanish or French?